geoffsmiths/php-psr-framework/Readme.md

 In this readme I show how to add routes and a controller for creating a blog.

-### Cache Configuration
+## Installation

+- Composer should be installed on your system
+- From the root directory type `composer install`

-This framework is using several packages and it is required to have a couple of folders in place to store cache:
+This framework uses several packages and it is required to have a couple of folders in place to store cache:

-From the root directory, you need to add
+From the root directory, you need to add the following folders
 - `../var/cache`
 - `../var/twigcache`